Advanced tools and strategies#

 Normally, every call of the image analysis pipeline by the DySTrack manager is completely independent.
 However, in some cases it may be useful to have information about previous acquisitions available when running the image analysis pipeline.

-This is what the img_cache keyword argument is for.
-It works essentially the same as img_kwargs, except that it is also returned back by the image analysis pipeline and can thus be updated to keep track of information over multiple time points.
+the same as img_kwargs, except that it is also returned back by the image

 Example use case: An absolute limit to z-movement